janick/WT32-SqLn/README.md

 all in an under-$30 device,
 but somehow the "how did you compile then upload that application to the board?" question was never answered.
 After plenty of digging and experiments and frustrating hours, here's a detailed description of what I learned.
-Further contributions welcomed.
+Factual corrections and further contributions welcomed.

 * [What you need to know right now](#what-you-need-to-know-right-now)
 * [What you'll need](#what-youll-need)